Student housing Copenhagen

 Generally, you are eligible to apply for a student house in Copenhagen when you are already studying in Denmark (often required to be Copenhagen or surroundings), or shortly before the expected start of your studies in Denmark.
 You can often apply three months before expected start.

-Student housing, dormitory, studio or a student accommodation is exclusively for students.
-Often it is for younger students with age limit of 30 years.
+Student houses, dormitories, studios or student apartments are exclusively for students.
+Often it is for younger students with age limit of 30 to 32 years.

 Traditional youth housing is for young people in a certain age group for example young professionals, while a student house is exclusively for young people in education.
 However, some youth housing units only accept students.
 You can find everything from a student apartment and dorm room to studio apartments in Copenhagen.